Parable of the Two Sons: Summary

-The parable refers to a certain man who has two sons.
-He asks them both to work in his vineyard.
-One of the two said that he wouldn't do the work, but he later changed his mind and he did the work anyways.
-The other said he would do it, but then he didn't do it like he said he would.
+A man with two sons asks both of them to go work that day in his vineyard.
+One of them said he wouldn't do it at first, but then he did it anyway.
+The other one intially said that he'd do it, but then he didn't.

 Narrative in Matthew's Gospel

 In the Gospel of Matthew, the parable is as follows: